DanielEtaat/danieletaat.github.io/_posts/2025-11-18-inconsistent_mle.md

 ## 1. The Setup

 Let’s build the counterexample.
-We will consider a one-parameter family of normal distributions, but with a twist: near zero the parameter controls the mean, and far from zero it controls the variance.
+We will start by considering a one-parameter family of normal distributions, but with a twist: near zero the parameter controls the mean, and far from zero it controls the variance.
 Define the parameter space

 $$
 \Theta = (-\infty, -2) \cup (-1, 1) \cup (2, \infty)